dpedersoli/dpedersoli/README.md

 ## Olá!
 Eu sou o Daniel Pedersoli

-- 🔭 I’m currently working on my front and back-end skills.
+- 🔭 I’m currently working on my front and back-end skills (mostly front).
 - 🌱 I’m currently learning HTML, CSS, Javascript with Node and React (and the fundamentals of programming).
 - 👯 I’m looking to collaborate on what makes the a positive difference like providing accessibility through code.
 - 💬 Ask me about anything that you wanna know about me, feel free to contact me.